Malaysia entry requirements for India passport holders

 No transit visa needed

-Indian passport holders transiting through Malaysia do not need a transit visa if they remain airside and have a confirmed onward ticket within 24 hours.
+Indian passport holders transiting through Malaysia do not need a visa if they remain airside and have a confirmed onward ticket.
+However, if you plan to leave the airport transit area, you must meet the normal visa-free entry requirements (including MDAC).

 Exceptions & conditions